monarch-initiative/pheval.exomiser/README.md

 ## Configuring the application.properties:

-The input directory config should be formatted like so:
+The input directory config.yaml should be formatted like so:

 ```yaml
 tool: exomiser